comagnan/comagnan.github.io/docs/_posts/2022-10-16-mirama-progress-blog-2.markdown

 Fear not!
 These two should provide some nice customization for players while being very simple to implement.

 In Classic Mode, you will go straight from one chapter of Alexis and Beatrice’s story to the next, with no interruption and no ability to replay previous chapters.
-It’s like a run of the original Miracles and Magic, or of games like Touhou or Super Mario Bros.
+It’s like a run of the original *Miracles and Magic*, or of games like Touhou or Super Mario Bros.
 5 chapters, each culminating in a boss.
 When it’s all done, you get a report of your final time and death count.
 That’s it.
 Perfect for speedrunners, or people looking for an old-school experience.
 This will probably end up being a replayable 2-3 hours experience.

 Story Mode is meant to be a longer experience, bound to a save file.
 From a Hub based on the real world, you’ll be able to return to chapters you’ve already played, as well as do some tasks to unlock the next chapter.
 Every bit of content from Classic Mode will be playable, but the pacing will be slower with the new storyline the Hub comes with.
 This mode will also reward exploration, inside and outside of the storybook chapters, by unlocking content that would not be available in Classic.
 The playtime will depend on how hard you’ll try to perfect each stage, but I expect 5+ hours.